My.EOU Portal Current Students Faculty/Staff

 Q: How much does the program cost?

-A: Visit Student Accounts Tuition and Fees for information about program cost.
+A: Visit Student Financial Services Tuition and Fees for information about program cost.

 Q: What kind of financial aid is available?